 The February ruling by the High Court is another partial victory handed out by the State.
 A red-faced, embarrassed recognition of the racist undergarments of the colony, exposed once again.

-In this issue, the Freedom Socialist Organiser brings you two pieces about important but partial wins in the courts for Indigenous people — one in the High Court of Australia and other in the Swedish Supreme Court.
-Both set precedents.
+Two important and precedent-setting but partial wins in the courts for Indigenous people — one in Australia and one in Sweden.

-Both the human and the economic cost of imprisonment is spiralling out of control.
+The human and economic costs of imprisonment are both spiralling out of control.

 Forcing desperate migrants to wait outside the U.S. is creating humanitarian disaster in Mexico and Guatemala, out of sight of the U.S. public.